Local Care Networks become Sangha Support Networks

 The Abhayaratna Trust has seen the potential in developing a network of local support for elderly and unwell members of the Triratna Buddhist Order.
 It’s another step in our encouraging a consistent culture of care in the Triratna Community.

-Why do we need consistency?
+Why do we need such networks?

 Between 1976 and 2017, the average age at ordination doubled to the mid-fifties.
 As we age, we become more susceptible to infirmity, illness and disability.
-Mahasraddha, director of The Abhayaratna Trust, believes: ‘The Order is, and has been, good at responding to individual Order members in need on an ad hoc basis, but when you look at our demographic time bomb, this approach may well not meet the expected increase in care needs of Order members in the near future.
+Mahasraddha, director of The Abhayaratna Trust, says: ‘The Order is, and has been, good at responding to individual Order members in need on an ad hoc basis, but when you look at our demographic time bomb, this approach may well not meet the expected increase in support needs of Order members in the near future.
 Added to this is the fact that many members, including pioneers who devoted most of their working lives to building the Order and Movement, have few financial resources.’

-Maniprbha on caring for Shraddhapushpa
+Maniprabha on caring for Shraddhapushpa

-Meditation in action interview with Aryasuri
+Meditation in action - an interview with Aryasuri in New Zealand

-In this video Mahasraddha talks with Dhammadinna about how care is part of the natural fabric of sangha and how something a bit more organised, such as a Local Care Network might help us be more proactive in anticipating peoples needs by drawing resources together and by acting as a channel for the already existing network of Kalyana mitrata.
+The issue of looking out for one another is becoming more pressing with the changing demographic of the Order.
+In this video Mahasraddha talks with Dhammadinna about how care is part of the natural fabric of sangha and how something a bit more organised, such as a Local Care Network might help us be more proactive in anticipating people’s needs, by drawing resources together and acting as a channel for the already existing network of Kalyana Mitrata.

 Why LCNs are a good idea - a conversation with Paramashanti